f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `model.volume.enable` (_bool_, default: `false`)

 Enable _volume rendering_.
-It is only available for 3D image data (vti, dcm, nrrd, mhd files) and will display nothing with other formats.
+It is only available for 3D image data and will display nothing with incompatible data.
 It forces coloring.

 CLI: `--volume`.